ppy/osu-wiki/news/2018/2018-04-24-project-loved-week-of-april-22nd.md

 [t+pazolite with siromaru - Chambarising](https://osu.ppy.sh/beatmapsets/517258) by ::Fantazy::{ user=6890639 }\
 *written by ::Gezoda::{ user=481582 }*

-[Chambarising](https://osu.ppy.sh/beatmapsets/517258) is a map both by ::Fantazy::{ user=6890639 } and [katacheh](https://osu.ppy.sh/users/6651672) that would definitely be in the more tame side of their work, but still manages to pull off tricks on you.
+[Chambarising](https://osu.ppy.sh/beatmapsets/517258) is a map both by ::Fantazy::{ user=6890639 } and ::katacheh::{ user=6651672 } that would definitely be in the more tame side of their work, but still manages to pull off tricks on you.
 Starting of fairly normally, the map then starts using SV gimmicks, 1/8, double spinners, and goes all the way up to ninja kats!
 The real difficulty resides in staying consistent at all time rather than the map testing your reading ability.

 [![](/wiki/shared/news/2018-04-24-project-loved-week-of-april-22nd/taiko/el-ritmo.jpg)](https://osu.ppy.sh/community/forums/topics/736006)